iotaledger/iota.js/README.md

 > This library is functionally complete, but it is recommended to use [iota.rs](https://github.com/iotaledger/iota.rs).
 The rust library will be more heavily maintained and is much more performant.

-Client library for IOTA Chrysalis network, implemeted in TypeScript to strongly type the objects sent and received from the API.
+Client library for IOTA network, implemeted in TypeScript to strongly type the objects sent and received from the API.

 Also includes High Level operations and MQTT support.